gauripala/HobbyHacksProject/README.md

 Future Updates:

+We have a lot of things that we need to work on since we all were not quite familiar with the technologies that were used.

     1) Add more functionality with finding foodbanks

     2) Improve the user interface of the entire app for an enhanced user experience